 Keep your appliances clean and dry

 Rust occurs when iron combines with oxygen in the presence of water.
-This is why metals left on the outside are more likely to rust than metals stored in a dry place.
+This is why metals left outside are more likely to rust than those stored in a dry place.

 Buy stainless steel appliances